Our supreme teachers

 Another point that adds in there is a sense of entitlement.
 Why do we feel hurt when people betray our trust?
 “When somebody I have benefited and in whom I have placed great trust.”
 Often there’s this sense of entitlement.
 “I did so much.”
 And I think, often, parents feel this way towards their kids.
 “I did so much.
 I sacrificed so much for this child, and now this child is just doing…they’re thinking for themselves.”
 How outrageous.
 “Their version of happiness isn’t what my version of happiness for them is.
 I think this should make them happy.
 They think that should make them happy.
 What did I do wrong?
 Why is this child so ungrateful?”
 That’s very easy to happen.
 And that’s because there’s this feeling of entitlement.
 “I did so much.”
 Yes, there was a practice of generosity, but our generosity had a little bit of stickiness to it.
 There were some strings attached.
 And the other person didn’t have those strings.
 But we sure had them.
 So the other person ignores the strings, and then we’re going, “How come you broke all the strings?
 I thought that this was what was going to happen.
 How dare you?”
 To be aware within ourselves when we attach strings to things.
 When we have a sense of entitlement, and it’s kind of a shadow that we put over the other person, that we did this, so they’d better….
 That’s another thing that’s going on with this verse.

 Then it’s the whole issue of trust.
 What I’ve also seen is that very often we give trust to people that they cannot bear.
 It’s like if you have a two-year-old and an adult, you’ll trust the adult with a book of matches, but you won’t trust the two-year-old with a book of matches.
 That’s quite reasonable.
 Isn’t it?
 It doesn’t mean you’re cynical, it doesn’t mean you’re suspicious.
 It means that you’re aware of the capabilities of both parties.
 But sometimes we aren’t so aware of the capabilities of somebody else.
-Or we inflate their capabilities because we’re so attached to them, and we so much want the relationship to work out, that we are blind to where they’re really at and what they’re capable of.
+Or we inflate their capabilities because we’re so attached to them, and we so much want the relationship to work out, that we are ignorant to where they’re really at and what they’re capable of.
 Again, it’s kind of related to unrealistic expectations.
 It’s giving somebody trust that they’re unable to bear.
 And very often their inability to bear it is right in front of our nose, but we are so infatuated with them, or so infatuated with the idea of how things are going to be, that we ignore the red flags.

 Have you ever ignored red flags that were right there waving in front of your eyes?
 I’ve seen myself do it.
 And it’s like, there’s the red flag, but I really like this person so much.
 I don’t want that red flag to be there.
 Or I like them so much, and our relationship is so close, that I’m going to help them so they don’t have that problem anymore.
 You ever played the rescuer in a relationship?
 “You have this problem, but I care about you so much, and I have the ability, I’m going to help you change.
 I’m going to save you.”

 When you take the bodhisattva vow, there’s something enticing about that.
 If you have the tendency to be a rescuer, the bodhisattva ideal sets you up for this kind of thing.
 “I’m keeping my bodhisattva vow.
 I’m going to rescue you.
 You can trust me.
 I’m the bodhisattva….”
-And we become blind to what’s really going on.
+And don’t see what’s really going on.
 I think that’s why when they say the bodhisattvas have to generate the superknowledges, where you understand people’s abilities and interests, and you know their karmic dispositions, and you know what they’ve done before, and what can ripen soon.
 That’s why you need that, and why you need a mind without attachment.
 So that you can really see, “To what extent am I capable of influencing this person in a positive way?
 I’m not going to save them.
 I can’t save them.
 But even to what extent can I influence them given where they’re at, and making sure I don’t have a sticky mind that needs somebody to need me.”
 Because that’s another thing, isn’t it?
 There are some sticky points in the bodhisattva ideal for those of us who have certain personalities.
 The rescuer personality.
 The “I’m so kind, I’m so generous….
 You’re going to do something for me.
 You’re going to reciprocate my love.”
 Whatever it is.
 It’s so easy for those things to come into play here.
 And then the other person doesn’t reciprocate.
 They don’t feel that same way.
 They weren’t asking us to rescue them.
 Or they did want us to rescue them, and then they had to do work that was too hard to be rescued, so then they decided they didn’t want to be rescued after all.
 Ever had that happen?
 You’re helping somebody, they go along with it for a while, and then suddenly, boom.

 I have so many stories. [laughter]